srtucker22/glipchat/README.md

 Routing is done with [React Router](https://github.com/rackt/react-router)

 It's worth spending some time understanding how this router works before digging into the code.
-Check out <a href="https://github.com/srtucker22/quasar/blob/master/client/routes.jsx">routes.jsx</a> for the main router code.
+Check out <a href="https://github.com/srtucker22/quasar/blob/master/client/routes.jsx" target="_blank">routes.jsx</a> for the main router code.

-quasar uses <a href="https://github.com/arunoda/meteor-streams">Meteor Streams</a> to power the WebRTC communication.
+quasar uses <a href="https://github.com/arunoda/meteor-streams" target="_blank">Meteor Streams</a> to power the WebRTC communication.
 [Note: Meteor Streams is now officially an inactive project]

-The streams are handled by RTCStore in <a href="https://github.com/srtucker22/quasar/blob/master/client/stores/rtc.store.jsx">rtc.store.jsx</a> on the frontend.
+The streams are handled by RTCStore in <a href="https://github.com/srtucker22/quasar/blob/master/client/stores/rtc.store.jsx" target="_blank">rtc.store.jsx</a> on the frontend.

-The streams are managed by roomStream in <a href="https://github.com/srtucker22/quasar/blob/master/server/streams/room.stream.jsx">room.stream.jsx</a> on the backend.
+The streams are managed by roomStream in <a href="https://github.com/srtucker22/quasar/blob/master/server/streams/room.stream.jsx" target="_blank">room.stream.jsx</a> on the backend.

 ## Contributing